5 common clinical trial project management mistakes

 Mistake #1: Unrealistic timelines

-Of course, everyone wants to get a new trial off the ground as quickly as possible.
-But setting unrealistic timelines only sets up your team for disappointment.
-When creating your timeline, factor in potential delays that are outside your control, such as a long IRB process or patient recruitment delays.
-If you're new at the site, gather what information you can about delays the team has experienced in the past, and suggestions for creating a more accurate schedule this time around.
-Don't be afraid to point out when requested timelines are unrealistic, either, or if you'll need more resources to complete certain tasks in a particular timeframe.
+Getting a new trial off the ground as quickly as possible is often a high priority, but setting unrealistic timelines can set up the team for disappointment.
+When creating the timeline, factor in potential delays, such as a long IRB process or patient recruitment delays.
+It can be helpful to gather information about delays the team has experienced in the past and make suggestions for creating a more accurate schedule this time around.
+Don't be afraid to point out when requested timelines are unrealistic or if more resources are needed to complete certain tasks in a particular timeframe.

 Mistake #2: Not having a backup plan for slow recruitment